thequantumturtle/thequantumturtle.github.io/_posts/2021-02-14-Quantum-State-Space-Explosion.markdown

     </table>
 </td></tr></table>
 </center>
 In this case we start out with a Quantum System in equal superposition across the states and once we measure it, we are solidly in the $$|2\rangle$$ state.
+There was only a 25% chance we would get out the $$|2\rangle$$ state.

 Just like before, if we know we are only going to be in 1 state out in the whole state space, we can reduce the table to one row.

 <center>
 <table  style="background-color:rgba(0, 0, 0, 0); border:0;" ><tr><td style="border:0;">